TanStack/router/docs/api/api.md

       context: TAllContext
     }
   ) => Promise<void> | void
-  // This function will be called if the route's loader throws an error.
-  // If you want to redirect due to an error, throw a `redirect(opts)` from within this function.
-Redirects thrown during a preload event will be ignored. onBeforeLoadError?: (err: any) => void
-  // This function will be called when an attempt is made to load a matched route but the `validateSearch` option threw an error during the route matching process.
-  // If you want to redirect due to an error, call `redirect(opts)` from within this function.
-Redirects thrown during a preload event will be ignored. onValidateSearchError?: (err: any) => void
-  // This function will be called when an attempt is made to load a matched route but the `parseParams` option threw an error during the route matching process.
-  // If you want to redirect due to an error, call `redirect(opts)` from within this function.
-Redirects thrown during a preload event will be ignored. onParseParamsError?: (err: any) => void
-  // If
-  onLoadError?: (err: any) => void onError?: (err: any) => void
+  onError?: (err: any) => void
   // This function is called
   // when moving from an inactive state to an active one.
 Likewise, when moving from